-The Governing Body has designated up to 12 places to be offered to children whose parent is a practising member of a Christian Church (see note 1) and live or worship within the Anglican Deanery of Tower Hamlets.
-A map of the Tower Hamlets Deanery is available in the School office.
+The Governing Body has designated up to 21 places to be offered to children whose parent or guardian is an active member of All Saints or St. Nicholas, or another Christian church, and live or worship within the Parish of Poplar.
+A map of the parish is available in the School office.